tanrua/headiversity-sorting/README.md

 npm install
 ```

-Set up the DB by running the migrations and seeders
+Set up the DB by running the migrations and seeders.
+Make sure to select the User seed file in the interactive mode.
 ```bash
 node ace migration:run
 node ace db:seed -i